Noddyonthemoon/MSRIT-Results-scraper-Fixed/README.md

 > - Implemented newer exam id (`examId`) parameter queries
 > - Fixed SSL verification issues via custom context
 > - Added `-s/--start` to begin from a specific USN
+> - No longer the need to know the branch size, mentioning just -b will fetch the details of all the students. `-y 25 -b IS`
+> -
 >
 > ## Important Note on `examId` Maintenance
 >